Why Is My AC Making A Loud Noise When Starting Or Shutting Off?

 A loud noise coming from your outside unit means you likely have a broken compressor, run capacitor, or condenser fan motor.
 Each of those components is vital.

 If one or more is not functioning, it will cause warm air to come out of your air vents, and if you leave the components unfixed, they could compromise other parts, too.
-So, here are a few steps you can take to troubleshoot your air conditioning unit.
+So, here are a few steps you can take to troubleshoot and fix a noisy air conditioning unit

 1. Check The Outdoor Fan And Inspect The Unit